guoquheweilai/RobotiqFANUCInterface/README.md

   |          1          |    0    |    1    |   Do Nothing  |
   |          2          |    1    |    0    |  Open Gripper |
   |          3          |    1    |    1    | Close Gripper |

+    **Status**: Read the third and forth registers to get information on the status and movement of the gripper.

   | Gripper Status [3] | 2nd bit | 1st bit |       Status       |
   |:------------------:|:-------:|:-------:|:------------------:|